WAN-Solutions/Ranges/README.md

 - `Int64Range` - for ranges that match the full signed 64 bit integer numeric range

-Those can be casted in ary direction, as long as the numbers fit the range of the target integer type.
+Those can be casted in any direction, as long as the numbers fit the range of the target integer type.

 ## NuGET